pipecat-ai/pipecat-ai.github.io/docs/deploying-your-bot/01-overview.md

 You've created your Pipecat bot, had a good chat with it locally, and are eager to share it with the world.
 Let’s explore how to approach deployment.

+> [!IMPORTANT]
-We're continually adding further deployment example projects to the Pipecat repo,which you can find [here](https://github.com/pipecat-ai/pipecat/tree/main/examples/deployment)
+> We're continually adding further deployment example projects to the Pipecat repo,which you can find [here](https://github.com/pipecat-ai/pipecat/tree/main/examples/deployment).

 ## Things you'll need